RenMin1991/cleaned-DukeMTMC-reID/README.md

 The gallery list of cleaned test database is `gallery_cleaned.txt`

-#### There two elements in each line of the cleaned lists: file name and label.
+#### There are two elements in each line of the cleaned lists: file name and label.

 ![arch](txt.PNG)